bweinman/SQL-Python/README.md

 # SQL-Python
-Exercise files for SQL with Python course
+Exercise files for my SQL with Python course